 Infuse your weekly meals with a dash of French inspiration – there are many great French foods for kids and parents alike.

-Whether you need inspiration for well-balanced family meals or want to expand your family’s palette, introducing French food into your diet is easier than you think.
-There are many top French foods that even children would happily eat, and a few experimental ones that they’ll quickly grow to like.
+Whether you need inspiration for well-balanced family meals or want to expand your family’s palette, introducing French food to your kids is easier than you think.
+There are many French foods for kids that children happily eat, and a few experimental ones that they’ll quickly grow to like.
 Find out the best French foods that your children and family might actually eat.

 Get your children excited about mealtime by bringing restaurant-quality food into the comfort of your own home.
 HelloFresh provides fresh and innovative recipe boxes direct to your front door.
 Choose from a wide range of colorful meals from France and beyond that are perfect for taking your meals to the next level.
 Get more from mealtime with HelloFresh.

 Yes, those cute little snails still in their shells.
 Wait, here me out.

 Kids love interesting objects, nature and eating with their hands.
 Escargot, done simply in olive oil and not-too-much garlic, tastes a lot more like chicken than most things people say tastes like chicken, only juicier.

 Get past the initial hurdle of a strange, new French food served in a shell — which for some outgoing kids is a major part of the fun — and you’ll all love the taste and smooth texture.

 Duck confit will change everything you and your child thinks about dark meat.
 Just one taste of sublime, tender, oily duck thigh and the dark meat goes first at your next Thanksgiving.
 Though some poultry comes close, nothing can quite sate a taste for duck like the real thing.

 Since returning from a recent trip to Paris, my nine-year-old has taken to saying, oh-so forlornly, when faced with a chicken-dinner dish, “Chicken just isn’t the same now that I’ve had duck.”
 Amen, we have a dark-meat convert.